 Transport high availability

-In Exchange 2016, transport high availability is responsible for keeping redundant copies of messages before and after the messages are successfully delivered.
-These features were introduced in Exchange 2013 as improvements to the transport high availability features in Exchange 2010 (for example, shadow redundancy and the transport dumpster) to help ensure messages aren't lost in transit.
+In Microsoft Exchange Server 2013, transport high availability is responsible for keeping redundant copies of messages before and after the messages are successfully delivered.
+Exchange 2013 improves upon the transport high availability features introduced in Exchange Server 2010, for example, shadow redundancy and the transport dumpster, to help ensure messages aren't lost in transit.

 Shadow redundancy creates a redundant copy of the message on another server before the message is accepted or acknowledged.
 The sending server's support or lack of support for shadow redundancy is irrelevant.